cognitivehealthit.com Listed by lockbit5 Ransomware Group

 CognitiveHealth Technologies develops and deploys iCAN, a platform purpose-built for healthcare by e...

 Public reporting indicates the incident stems from a ransomware attack in which attackers gained access, encrypted systems, and stole internal documents before listing the victim on the LockBit leak portal.
-The exact number of individuals whose data was exposed remains unknown.
+The exact number of individuals whose data may have been exposed remains unknown.
 Available reporting describes the compromised material as internal files rather than a structured database of patient records, though the precise contents have not been independently verified by third parties.

 March 12, 2026 marks the date the group publicly listed the healthcare technology firm.
 The leak site posting, hosted on the LockBit infrastructure and mirrored by ransomware tracking services such as ransomware.live, serves as the primary public evidence of the breach.